Liberluna/JSPCE/README.md

 Maximum score is 100 points.
 The passing line is 75 points.

-25 knowledge/operation related multiple choice questions (3 points each)
+A. 25 knowledge/operation related multiple choice questions (3 points each)
-5 optional questions on code refactoring (3 points each)
+B. 5 optional questions on code refactoring (3 points each)
-2 questions to determine what the code is for (5 points each)
+C. 2 questions to determine what the code is for (5 points each)

 ## Assets